-MassGIS data are collected from myraid sources.
+MassGIS data are collected from myriad sources.
 The data holdings are from Federal, State and Local government agencies, non-profits and from the private sector.
 These data have been developed at a variety of scales (see the section Understanding Scale below for a brief description on map scale).
 The data is categorized based on types of geographic features, such as infrastructure, physical resources, and political boundaries.
 For descriptions on individual layers see the Available Datalayers page, on which the data are organized within the more-detailed categories.
-To receive data, please visit the Free Download area, or the Order Maps and Data section.
+To receive data, please visit the Free Download area.

 Find and error or have questions on MassGIS data?
 Contact Us.

 When using MassGIS data on maps or in digital applications, source credit should be stated as "Office of Geographic Information (MassGIS), Commonwealth of Massachusetts, MassIT"